 Note: all of the files above are ".mfd" files.
 Your PSR will recognize these files only when you are accessing the System Reset for Music Finder (Function | Utility | System Reset | Music Finder ).
 There is a complete tutorial on loading mfd files on this site.
 Review it if you need help.

-This is an expanded Music Finder File, originally developed on the PSR-2000 (10/11/2002), with over 2,000 records.
+This is an expanded Music Finder File that I originally developed on the PSR-2000 with over 2,000 records.
 Some songs have multiple records suggesting alternative styles.
 The number of unique song titles currently in the database is 1,712.
 The Keyword field in this database has abbreviations for all the (U.S.) fake books in which the song appears.
 I combined records from a variety of different MFDs available at the time to create this "master" mfd file.
-See the MFD Bonus page for a description of the database and how to use it.
+See the MFD Bonus page for a detailed description of the database and how to use it.
 You can use the MusicFinderView program to derive individual Fake Book mfds from this master file.
 I have used that program to convert the original PSR-2000 based file into a version for a variety of Yamaha keyboards.
 You may be able to download a copy of this master mfd file for your keyboard by clicking one of the links provided here: